ros-e/SoBoard/README.md

-# SoBoard
 <img src="./.github/banner.png" />

-A free-opensource sob board for your discord server
+## A free-opensource sob board for your discord server

 ## Installation
 ```sh